postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### Can I move a monitor?

-Monitors cannot be moved between workspaces.
+Monitors can't be moved between workspaces.
 If you move a collection out of the workspace where its associated monitor is located, the monitor is paused.
 To learn more, see [Moving elements to workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#moving-elements-to-workspaces).

 ### Can I delete a monitor?